dlove-1195/Legend-of-Zelda-2D/README.md

 #### Other controls
 - The 'q' key quits game
 - The 'r' key resets the program back to its initial state.

+## Code Analysis
+- The number of warnings and errors: